H4PE0N/Competitive-Programming/Functions-Testing-Folder/README.md

 <pre>
-This folder  contains  functions  that  test  the  original functions   from   'Library-Functions-Folder'.
+These folders contains functions  that  test  the  original functions   from   'Library-Functions-Folder'.
 When   you want to create a new function, you will first make the test function  here.
 Then  you  will  call  the  test  function with some  different  types  of  inputs  and  outputs  from 'Functions-Testing-Bootup' .
 After that you can create  the original function  in  the  'Library-Functions-Folder'.

-By doing that you are working with  "test driven development".
+By  doing  that  you   are   working   with   "test driven- development".
 That means that the risk of creating bugs  in a function is very low, if you have made  some  requirement first.

 When you are giving a name to the test function,  you  will take the original functions name and add a "_test" at  they